FYI. MTD ITSA. JDI! MAKING TAX DIGITAL

 Your initial reaction might be ‘yawn’.
 But this shorthand acronym relates to the biggest change to the UK tax system since the introduction of Self-Assessment in the mid-90s.

-It comes into effect in April 2024.
+It comes into effect in April 2026.
 You might think that’s a way off.
-But believe us if you currently submit a Self-Assessment Return and have self-employment/rental income of over £10,000 a year you’re affected.
+But believe us if you currently submit a Self-Assessment Return and have self-employment/rental income you’re potentially affected.
 You need to get your ducks in a row before MTD ITSA comes into force.

 For some time HMRC and government ministers have been talking about a key aim of making tax digital.
 They see it as a way to ensure the right amount of tax is collected.
 Reduce errors and miscalculations.
 And no doubt ultimately save money in doing so.

 From April 2026, businesses, self-employed individuals, and landlords with income over £50,000 are being ‘mandated’ to join first.

 Those with income over £30,000 will be mandated from April 2027.